cmorten/deno-rollup/README.md

 - [License](#license)

 ## Overview

-> **Deprecation Notice**: _Deno will soon support a [`--compat` flag](https://github.com/denoland/deno/issues/12295) that will allow for the running of Node modules in Deno through the [Node compatibility layer](https://deno.land/std@0.110.0/node)._
->
-> _This renders the core and CLI parts of this module obsolete, it is to be if the `rollup-plugin-deno-resolver` module will continue to add value as a stand-alone plugin to use with Rollup in Deno._
->
-> _Future efforts will be spent bolstering the Node compatibility layer instead of keeping this module aligned with Rollup for Node.
-PRs welcome for bugfixes._

 [Rollup](https://github.com/rollup/rollup) is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such